EXPLAINER: Should red-flag law have stopped parade shooting? - NewsBreak

 Yes.
 He legally purchased the Smith and Wesson M&P 15 semi-automatic rifle in Illinois within the past year.

-Illinois State Police, the agency that issues gun owners’ licenses, said in a statement that the then-19-year-old Crimo applied for a license in December 2019.
+Illinois state police, who issue gun owners’ licenses, said in a statement that the then-19-year-old Crimo applied for a license in December 2019.
 Applicants under 21 require a parent or legal guardian to sponsor the application.
 His father sponsored his.

 Sponsors must sign an affidavit that says the sponsor “shall be liable for any damages resulting from the minor applicant’s use of firearms or firearm ammunition.”
-It includes no specifics on liability and damages if the child commits a crime with a gun.
-It’s also unclear if liability extends beyond when the child turns 21, as Crimo did before the shooting.
+The affidavit includes no specifics on liability if the sponsor's child uses a gun to commit a crime.
+It’s also not clear if that liability extends beyond when the child turns 21, as Crimo did a year before the shooting.

-State Police Director Brendan Kelly told reporters Wednesday that the father faces potential civil liability, and that there is an ongoing investigation into criminal culpability.
-He offer no details and said the matter would ultimately be decided in court.
+State Police Director Brendan Kelly told reporters Wednesday that the father faces potential civil liability, and there is an ongoing investigation into criminal culpability.
+He said the matter would ultimately be decided in court.

 A Crimo family attorney, Steve Greenberg, told the Chicago Tribune that the father was not aware of the threats when he helped his son with the application because his son lived with another relative at the time.